jmcooper/angular-hogwarts-tdd-kata/README.md

 ### 7. Modify this Kata to Use a Todo List

-TDD give you
+TDD gives you
- - a know starting point (what is the test for that?)
+ - a known starting point (what is the test for that?)
  - the ability to focus on a small piece of a bigger problem
  - feedback that your changes haven't broken something